patcg-individual-drafts/private-aggregation-api/README.md

 ### Reducing volume by batching

-In the case of multiple calls to `sendHistogramReport()`, we can reduce report volume by sending a single report with multiple contributions instead of multiple reports.
+In the case of multiple calls to `contributeToHistogram()`, we can reduce report volume by sending a single report with multiple contributions instead of multiple reports.
 For this to be possible, the different calls must involve the same reporting origin and the same API (i.e. Protected Audience or Shared